Rotha Lintorn-Orman: Early life

-Lintorn-Orman was born at 36, Cornwall Gardens, South Kensington, London, to Charles Edward Orman, a major from the Essex Regiment, and his wife, Blanche Orman.
+Lintorn-Orman was born at 36 Cornwall Gardens, South Kensington, London, to Charles Edward Orman, a major from the Essex Regiment, and his wife, Blanche Orman.
 Her maternal grandfather was Field Marshal, Sir Lintorn Simmons.
 Upon her grandfather's death in February 1903, Lintorn-Orman's mother inherited the family's immense wealth, since she was likely the only surviving child at the time.
 The Orman family adopted the surname of Lintorn-Orman by deed poll in 1912.

-Raised in Bournemouth in Hampshire, before moving to Liphook, Hampshire, at the age of nine, Lintorn-Orman was among the few girls seeking entry into scouting organisations; along with her friend Nesta Maude, in 1908, Lintorn-Orman had registered as a Scout troop, using initials rather than forenames.
+Raised in Bournemouth in Hampshire, before moving to Liphook, Hampshire, at the age of nine, Lintorn-Orman was among the few girls seeking entry into scouting organisations; along with her friend Nesta Maude.
+In 1908, Lintorn-Orman had registered for a Scout troop using initials rather than forenames.
 By 1909, she had led both the first and second Bournemouth Girl Guides and she was awarded one of the first of the Girl Guides' Silver Fish Awards in 1911.

 When the First World War broke out, Lintorn-Orman joined the war effort as an ambulance driver.
 Initially serving with the Women's Volunteer Reserve, she was assigned to the Scottish Women's Hospital Corps and sent to the Serbian front in 1916.
 During her time in the war, she was, according to a later report in the fascist press, twice decorated with the Croix de Charité, awarded for gallantry in action, for "heroic rescues in Salonica".
 (Note: Gottlieb 2008 casts doubt as to the legitimacy of her awards, but Thurlow 1987 does not.)
 In 1917, she contracted malaria and returned to London, joining the Red Cross.
 In 1918, she became Commandant of the British Red Cross Motor School at Devonshire House, which put her in charge of training all ambulance drivers for the Red Cross.